floesche/fictrac/README.md

 <details>
     <summary>Alternate (old) installation via Vcpkg for Windows/Linux</summary>
-These instructions have been tested for Windows 10, Ubuntu 18.04, and Ubuntu 20.04.
+These instructions have been tested for Windows 10, Windows 11, Ubuntu 18.04, and Ubuntu 20.04.

 1. Download and install required build tools and dependencies:
     1. Windows only: